getyourguide/openapi-validation-java/README.md

 openapi.validation.validation-report-throttle-wait-seconds=10

 # Throttle the validation reporting (logs & metrics) to a maximum of 1 log/metric per 10 seconds.
-# Default is "openapi.validation.error".
+# Default is "openapi.validation".
-openapi.validation.validation-report-metric-name=openapi.violation
+openapi.validation.validation-report-metric-name=validation.openapi

 # Add additional tags to be logged with metrics.
 They should be in the format {KEY}={VALUE},{KEY}={VALUE}
 # Default is no additional tags.